EXECUTIVE BOARD OFFICERS

 ACCOUNTING DEPARTMENT REPRESENTATIVE

-Nathalie Lagacé has worked in the film industry since 2001, more specifically on American feature films.
-She has been a Guild member since 2003.
-Nathalie has a number of productions to her credit including television movies, Quebecois productions, co-productions and American feature films for Paramount Pictures, Walden Media, Universal Studios and Sony.
-She began her career as an assistant accountant on Beyond Borders, followed by payroll assistant on Timeline, and in 2003 she was second assistant accountant on Gothika.
-Since 2004, Nathalie has worked as a first assistant accountant on such American feature productions as Journey to The Center of The Earth, The Mummy: Tomb of the Dragon Emperor, Whiteout, Barney’s Version, Source Code, Deadfall, On the Road, Riddick, and more recently White House Down.
+DGC Member since 2003, Nathalie Lagacé has worked in the film industry since 2001.
+Nathalie has a number of productions to her credit including television movies, co-productions and American feature films for Paramount Pictures, Walden Media, Universal Studios, Warner TV, Sony Pictures, Sony TV and Netflix.
+She began her career as an Assistant Accountant on Beyond Borders, followed by Payroll Assistant on Timeline, and in 2003 she was Second Assistant Accountant on Gothika.
+From 2004 to 2014, Nathalie has worked as a First Assistant Accountant on American feature productions such as Journey to The Center of The Earth, The Mummy: Tomb of the Dragon Emperor, Whiteout, Barney’s Version, Source Code, Deadfall, On the Road, Riddick, and White House Down.
+She worked in China as a First Assitant Accountant on The Mummy: Tomb of the Dragon Emperor, and in Fidji on the Amercian TV Series Wrecked Season II.
+Since 2015, she has been a Production Accountant on many American films.
+Nathalie loves traveling and discovering new horizons.
 Nathalie was nominated for a DGC Award for her accounting work on One Dead Indian.
 Nathalie joined the Executive Board in 2012.

 LOCATIONS DEPARTMENT REPRESENTATIVE